This 7 day Croatia itinerary guarantees to show you the highlights of one of Europe’s prettiest holiday destinations.

 Guided Walking Tour Of Dubrovnik Old Town – Learn about Dubrovnik’s history on this 90-minute walking tour of the old town.

 Dubrovnik Cable Car – Hop on board a cable car and take in the stunning panoramic views of Dubrovnik and the surrounding coastline.
+Then explore the landscapes on a buggy!

 Day 2: Day trip from Dubrovnik